Flat holography for spinor fields: Introduction

-The goal of this paper is to develop this Milne-slicing dictionary for \emph{fermions}.
+The goal of this paper is to develop the asymptotic-coefficient sector of this Milne-slicing construction for \emph{fermions}.
 Extending flat holography beyond scalars is essential for at least three reasons.
-First, realistic quantum field theories (and especially supersymmetric theories) contain spin-$\tfrac12$ matter, so a CCFT description of scattering must accommodate fermionic operators and their selection rules.
-Second, fermions introduce genuinely new holographic ingredients: the Dirac action is first order, boundary conditions are chiral, and a consistent variational principle requires spinor-specific boundary terms and renormalization \cite{Mueck:1998iz,Henneaux:1999vb}.
-Third, an explicit control over spinor harmonic analysis on $\mathbb H^3$ and spinorial bulk-to-boundary kernels is a prerequisite for building spinning conformal blocks and exchange diagrams in a position-space CCFT \cite{Costa:2011mg,Costa:2014kfa,Camporesi:1995fb}.
+First, realistic quantum field theories, especially supersymmetric ones, contain spin-$\tfrac12$ matter; a CCFT description of scattering must therefore accommodate fermionic operators and their selection rules.
+Second, fermions introduce genuinely new holographic ingredients: the Dirac action is first order, boundary conditions are chiral, and a consistent variational principle requires spinor-specific boundary terms and renormalization \cite{HenningsonSfetsos:1998,Mueck:1998iz,Henneaux:1999vb}.
+Third, control of spinor harmonic analysis on $\mathbb H^3$ and spinorial bulk-to-boundary kernels is a prerequisite for building spinning conformal blocks and exchange diagrams in a position-space CCFT \cite{Costa:2011mg,Costa:2014kfa,Camporesi:1995fb}.
 In the celestial-amplitude literature, conformal primary bases for Dirac spinors and their interpretation have been developed in \cite{Iacobacci:2020cqy,Narayanan:2020amh}, providing a natural target for a bulk derivation.